martinbaca1993/Test/README.md

 # Test
-I am testing empty github repository
+I am testing empty github repository - it is not empty anymore.
 Lets start with empty documentation.